 The Programs in Occupational Therapy are combined academic and experiential programs, beginning with the first term and extending to graduation.
 Institutions in which fieldwork assignments are made require a certificate of good health before they will permit students to work with patients/clients.
 To comply with this requirement as well as Federal and State regulations, Columbia University policy mandates that all students in the Health Sciences must prove immunity to measles (rubeola), mumps, and rubella (MMR) in order to register for classes.
 The only acceptable proof is a copy of the laboratory results of titers (blood tests) and clearly documented immunity to these diseases.
 Proof must be uploaded to the SHS Web Portal at cuhs.studenthealthportal.com.
 All students are also required to have a preregistration physical examination.
-Forms to be used in meeting these requirements are mailed to students shortly after acceptance into the Programs and are also available on the Medical Center Student Health website.
+Forms to be used in meeting these requirements are available on the Medical Center Student Health website.